Tourism and Travel Around the World : Locals Who Made My Travels Special Locals Who Made My Travels Special - Tourism and Travel Around the World

 The City That Found Me

 The whole experience had this spontaneous, fun feel to it.
 This account isn't meant to be a formal travel thing.
-Think of it more like a quick burst of memories – a bit chaotic, full of color, like I’m sitting right beside you telling the story.
+Think of it more like a quick burst of memories.
+It's a bit chaotic, full of color, like I'm sitting right beside you telling the story.
 You're probably laughing at how many times I got completely turned around in those markets.
-It was just pure, raw creative energy flowing – at least, that’s how it felt to me.
+It was just pure, raw creative energy flowing.
+At least, that's how it felt to me.

 I remember one time, trying to find my way back to the riad.
-Every turn looked the same, and the sounds of the city just kept swirling around me.
+Every turn looked the same.
+The sounds of the city just kept swirling around me.
 Just when I thought I was hopelessly lost, a kid with a mischievous grin offered to guide me back.
 He zipped through the crowds, practically flying, and I struggled to keep up.
-We arrived at the riad with a shared laugh, and I paid him a few dirhams, feeling grateful for his help.
+We arrived at the riad with a shared laugh.
+I paid him a few dirhams, feeling grateful for his help.

-Another thing I remember is the food, Oh man, the food!
-I spent hours just getting from one place to watch others eating.
+Another thing I remember is the food.
+Oh man, the food!
+I spent hours just going from one place to watch others eating.
 From tagines simmering on open fires to fresh orange juice squeezed right on the street, every bite was an adventure.
-I tried to copy one of the recipes but it ended up a little different.
-Still tasted mostly correct.
+I tried to copy one of the recipes, but it ended up a little different.
+It still tasted mostly correct.

 The thing about Marrakech is, it gets under your skin.
 It's a sensory overload, sure, but it's also got this real charm and warmth.
 You meet people who welcome you like an old friend, even if you don't speak the same language.
 You stumble upon hidden courtyards filled with blooming flowers.
 And you find yourself changing your plans on a whim, just to see where the day takes you.
 It's completely worthwhile.